MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationMeAssignmentResource.md

 Get the properties of an education assignment resource associated with an assignment.
 Only teachers, students, and applications with application permissions can perform this operation.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaEducationMeAssignmentResource](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationMeAssignmentResource?view=graph-powershell-beta)

 ## SYNTAX

 ### List (Default)